10 Best Car Insurance of 2018

-Car insurance coverage can entail a number of different elements, some of which are required by state law.
-Therefore, the first step in choosing your plan is determining the specific coverage needed for your home state.
-Once you've met the minimum legal requirements, then you can increase your limits and options, in order to obtain more protection.
-Following, you'll find in-detail explanations of the different types of coverage.
-Bear in mind that beyond the broad coverage types offerd by most insurance compabies, there are additional add-ons that aren't required by law, but can be a good choice for some consumers.
+Car insurance coverage requirements differ by state.
+Therefore, the first step in choosing your plan is determining the specific coverage needed for where you live.
+Once you've met the minimum legal requirements, you can increase your limits and options in order to obtain more protection.
+Bear in mind that beyond the broad coverage types offered by most insurance companies, there are additional features that aren't required by law, but can be a good choice for some consumers.
 Every insurance company has different add-ons available, but some of them are common across the board.

 Liability Insurance: Liability insurance pays for injuries and property damage to the other party if you were the cause of the accident.
 It does not cover your own injuries or property.
 Most states have a legally required minimum amount of liability insurance.
 However, if you can afford it, it’s generally a good idea to have liability that is well above the minimum, in order to ensure sufficient coverage.

 Collision: Property damage liability does not cover your vehicle in any way.
-Collision coverage is needed to defray the costs of any damage to your vehicle in the case of an accident, when it hits or is hit by another vehicle, or when you hit another object.
+Collision coverage is needed to defray the costs of any damage to your vehicle in the case of an accident.
 Keep in mind that collision coverage doesn’t cover all damage, so read your policy to see what falls under its terms.

 Comprehensive: Comprehensive insurance covers damages and losses from incidents other than a collision.
 Normally this includes coverage from theft, vandalism, glass damage (broken windshield, side mirror, etc.), damage sustained from an animal or falling object, fire, and more.
 Only the specifically listed peril will be covered, so make sure you know what’s included with the policy before signing a contract.

 Personal Injury Protection (PIP): Also known as “no-fault coverage,” this type of coverage is only available in no-fault states, which means that in the event of an accident, blame isn't placed on either driver.
-PIP pays for your injuries irregardless of fault, and generally covers your medical expenses until your benefit limits are exhausted.
+PIP generally covers your medical expenses until your benefit limits are exhausted.
 At that point, your health insurance would have to kick in and cover the rest.

-Medical Payments: Similar to personal injury protection in that it covers medical costs resulting from a covered accident, but does not cover other related expenses; sometimes referred to as MedPay.
+Medical Payments: Similar to personal injury protection in that it covers medical costs resulting from a covered accident, but does not cover other related expenses.
+It is sometimes referred to as MedPay.